The Long Way- 10 Years of Learning, Building, and Becoming

 Learning

 When I opened The Hair Mansion a decade ago, I thought I knew what I needed to know.
-I had business classes under my belt, years of experience behind the chair, and a graphic designer who helped shape my first vision.
-I wasn’t new to the hair industry—but I was definitely new to the full scope of building a business from the ground up.
+I had business classes under my belt, years of experience behind the chair, and a designer who helped shape my first vision — but nothing truly prepares you for building something that’s entirely yours.

 The quiet beginning of a new chapter — the first Hair Mansion suite before setup.